yberregu/ELK_Project1/README.md

 In order to use the playbook, you will need to have an Ansible control node already configured.
 Assuming you have such a control node provisioned:

 SSH into the control node and follow the steps below:
-- Copy the /etc/ansible/files/filebeat-config.yml file to '/etc/filebeat/filebeat-playbook.yml'.
+- Copy the filebeat-configuration.yml file to /etc/ansible/roles/files.
-- Update the security rules file to include IP address/Update the /etc/ansible/hosts file to include ports
+- Update the security rules file to include IP address/Update the /etc/ansible/hosts file to include the elk server VM and Webservers.Also Update the filebeat-configuration.yml file to include the ELK private IP in lines 1106 and 1806.
 - Run the playbook, and navigate to:ELK-Server-PublicIP:5601/app/kibana to check that the installation worked as expected.

   Answer the following questions to fill in the blanks:
-- Which file is the playbook?
-Where do you copy it? the filebeat{filebeat-playbook.yml}, to /roles/filebeat.yml
+- Which file is the playbook?The filebeat-playbook.yml Where do you copy it? copy to /etc/ansible/roles.
 - Which file do you update to make Ansible run the playbook on a specific machine?
-We update nano  /etc/ansible/hosts.
+We update  nano /etc/ansible/hosts.(IP of the Virtual Machines)

   -How do I specify which machine to install the ELK server on versus which to install Filebeat on? change hosts configuration to either webservers or elk.
+I have to specify two separate groups in the etc/ansible/hosts file.
+One of the groups will be webservers which has the IPs of the VMs that I will install Filebeat to.
+The other group is named elkservers which will have the IP of the VM I will install ELK to.
 - Which URL do you navigate to in order to check that the ELK server is running? http://<(YourIpAddress)>:5601/app/kibana#/home

 As a **Bonus**, provide the specific commands the user will need to run to download the playbook, update the files, etc.